Learn from Caliber’s CEO Chris Loeffler as he provides insightful Opportunity Zone knowledge and explains how this program can benefit you.

 You Cannot Afford to Wait and See

-The Opportunity Zone program is in its infancy and we have spoken with potential investors who want to be interested observers before investing, which is reasonable thinking for an investor placing their trust in a new program such as Opportunity Zones.
+The Opportunity Zone program is still in its infancy and we have spoken with potential investors who want to be interested observers before investing, which is reasonable thinking for an investor placing their trust in a new program such as Opportunity Zones.
 However, it is not only investors who are on the sidelines, some fund managers are waiting for the next tranche of regulations to be issued, or for a QOF to be officially vetted by their institution.
 The truth is, there is simply no time to wait.
-Let me explain why.

-Investors with capital gains recognized at the end of 2018 cannot afford a delay.
 It takes time to do your homework and find a partner that can properly manage the complex regulations of opportunity zones… and time is running out.

 Seek An Experienced Fund Manager